sam-caldwell/ami/docs/edges.md

 Notes
 - These specs live at compile time; they have no effect at runtime outside of the generated code.
 See the language docx §2.2.7/2.2.11 for background.
+- AMI uses RAII for memory/resource management and does not have a garbage collector.
+Backpressure controls enqueue/dequeue behavior under capacity limits; it is unrelated to memory reclamation.